INDEX

 Governance

-Important matters related to climate change are discussed and resolved by the Sustainability Committee, which was established to facilitate the formulation of the Group's ESG and SDGs policies and activities based on these policies, and are reported to the Board of Directors.
-The Board of Directors is responsible for the oversight function of the Sustainability Committee and regularly discusses important matters related to climate change.
+Important matters related to climate change, including climate-related risks and opportunities, are addressed by the Sustainability Committee, which was established for the purpose of formulating the Group's policies on sustainability and conducting activities related to those policies.
+The Sustainability Committee reports to the Board of Directors, which is responsible for overseeing the Committee, and which also regularly discusses matters related to climate change.

 In addition, the rate of CO₂ emissions reduction is included as a “non-financial (ESG) assessment” in the performance evaluation index as a KPI for performance-linked executive compensation.